 Trump hails ‘righteous cause of American self-government’

-Jamestown, Va. – President Donald Trump on Tuesday marked the 400th anniversary of the rise of American democracy by celebrating four centuries of commitment to the “righteous cause” of self-government, in a Jamestown speech that was boycotted by black state legislators and bracketed by Trump’s comments in Washington continuing to disparage a black member of Congress and his majority-black district.
+Jamestown, Va. – President Donald Trump on Tuesday marked the 400th anniversary of American democracy and its gift “of the country we love,” but his celebration of what began as an experiment in self-government was boycotted by black Virginia lawmakers incensed by Trump’s continued disparagement of a veteran black congressman and the majority-black district he represents.

-In his speech, Trump noted that 1619 also was the year the first enslaved Africans arrived in the colonies, saying, “We remember every sacred soul who suffered the horrors of slavery and the anguish of bondage.”
+The uplifting rhetoric from Trump marking 400 years of representative government contrasted sharply with his stream of attacks against U.S. Rep. Elijah Cummings, including before and after the event.

-Trump said the United States has had many achievements in its history, but “none exceeds the triumph that we are here to celebrate today.”
+Trump said in remarks to Virginia’s General Assembly that the United States has had many achievements in its history, but “none exceeds the triumph that we are here to celebrate today.”

 “Self-government in Virginia did not just give us a state we love – in a very true sense it gave us the country we love, the United States of America,” he said.

-Against the backdrop of Trump’s policy of detaining migrants at the U.S.-Mexico border, he was briefly interrupted by a Muslim state lawmaker, Del.
-Ibraheem Samirah.
-Samirah, a Democrat, stood and held laminated signs that said “Deport Hate,” “Reunite My Family” and “Go Back to Your Corrupted Home.”
-Samirah later told The Associated Press in an interview that he wanted to protest Trump’s policies and rhetoric.
-The audience chanted “Trump,” “Trump,” “Trump,” as Samirah was led out of the speech site, a tent on the lawn of a history museum near the site of the original Jamestown colony.

-Republican House Speaker Kirk Cox said Samirah’s protest was “inconsistent with common decency and a violation of the rules of the House.”
+But as Trump addressed state lawmakers in a tent on the lawn of a history museum near the site of the original Jamestown settlement colony, members of Virginia’s legislative black caucus held an emotional ceremony about 60 miles away in Richmond, at the site of a once notorious slave jail, where they took turns condemning the president.

+Del.
+Delores McQuinn, who refused to say Trump’s name and instead called him “the tenant in the White House,” choked back tears as she said his critiques of minority members of Congress were aimed at “every person of color in the United States of America.”
+She urged the crowd to “reclaim the soul and fabric of this country.”

-As he departed the White House, Trump said the black Virginia legislators who announced a boycott of the event were going “against their own people.”
+Trump said as he departed the White House that lawmakers participating in the previously announced boycott were going “against their own people.”

+The attacks on Cummings closely followed the president’s criticism earlier this month of four progressive Democratic female members of Congress.

-African Americans continue to be overwhelmingly negative in their assessments of the president’s performance.
-According to Gallup polling, approval among black Americans has hovered around 1 in 10 over the course of Trump’s presidency, with 8% approving in June.
+The president’s unsubstantiated claim that African Americans are happy with him contradicts polling showing that blacks continue to be overwhelmingly negative in their assessment of his performance.
+According to Gallup polling, approval of Trump among black Americans has hovered around 1 in 10 over the course of his presidency, with 8% approving in June.

-A last-minute announcement that the president would participate in the Jamestown commemoration of the first representative assembly in the Western Hemisphere injected tension into an event years in the making.
-Demonstrators gathered Tuesday morning near the site where Trump would speak to condemn him.

-During an emotional ceremony at a Richmond site where a notorious slave jail once stood, members of Virginia’s legislative black caucus took turns criticizing Trump as he spoke about 60 miles away.
+As Trump spoke at Jamestown, where the first enslaved black people arrived in America, a congressional delegation led by House Speaker Nancy Pelosi visited the Door of No Return in Ghana, the departure point for millions of Africans bound for the Americas and sold into slavery.

+Congressional Black Caucus Chairwoman Karen Bass of California, a member of the Ghana delegation who was aware of Trump’s recent social media activity and his trip to Jamestown, said in a statement Tuesday: “Twenty years ago, when I went to the Door of No Return for the first time, I never thought I’d return as a member of Congress or as Chair of the Congressional Black Caucus.
+But I also never thought that I’d return as the President of the United States continues a racist assault on an African American member of Congress and our country.”

 Trump used the speech to make an optimistic case for America’s future, saying “America always gets the job done.”